-The potential for the polarization of society remains, as a significant portion of voters do not vote for established parties.
-In 2016, many voters supported the Party of Farmers and Greens (an established small party) because they were disappointed with the hitherto leading parties and were attracted by promises of strengthening public integrity, reducing brain drain and combating alcoholism.
+The potential for the polarization of society remains, as a significant portion of voters does not vote for established parties.
+In 2016, many voters supported the Union of Farmers and Greens (LVŽS, an established small party) because they were disappointed with the hitherto leading parties and were attracted by promises of strengthening public integrity, reducing brain drain and combating alcoholism.

 The political leadership continues to assign an important role to civil society actors in deliberating and determining policies.

-The role of the tripartite council in consulting on major socioeconomic policy decisions is formally assured and is honored in practice.
-Transparency of decision-making has increased since 2009: now all draft decisions (governmental, parliamentary and municipal) along with accompanying documents (such as explanatory letters, impact assessments and other supporting documents) are made publicly available on the Seimas website no later than at the start of interministerial consultations over the draft decisions.
+The role of the tripartite council of consulting on major socioeconomic policy decisions is formally assured and is honored in practice.
+Transparency of decision-making has increased since 2009: now all draft decisions (governmental, parliamentary and municipal) along with accompanying documents (such as explanatory letters, impact assessments and other supporting documents) are made publicly available on the Seimas website no later than the start of interministerial consultations over the draft decisions.
 A single access public consultations portal is administered by the office of the government, although adherence to the standards of proper consultations varies.

-The government and individual ministries routinely use the technical expertise of various scientific institutions and individual experts for broader policy setting.
+The government and individual ministries routinely use the technical expertise of various scientific institutions and individual experts for broader policy settings.
 Various experts have been drawn into the formulation of the long-term development strategy of Lithuania until 2030 and are consulted on various policy issues.
 Most of these studies are publicly available on official websites.

 While attitudes toward Lithuania’s communist past still vary, Lithuanian society is not divided in any significant way by these issues.
 Importantly, communist attitudes have ceased to be the most important cleavage line in party politics, even if it remains one of the best predictors of voter preferences.
 Historical research into resistance and collaboration under Soviet rule continues.
 In 2009, together with other EU member states from Central-East Europe, the government achieved recognition from the general affairs council that “in order to strengthen European awareness of crimes committed by totalitarian regimes, the memory of Europe’s troubled past must be preserved, as reconciliation would be difficult without remembrance.”
 The European Commission also made a commitment to promote remembrance of Stalinist crimes.
 Domestically, the Seimas in 2010 made it a criminal offense to publicly condone, deny or grossly trivialize international crimes committed by the USSR or Nazi Germany against the Republic of Lithuania or residents thereof.

 The lustration process of former KGB agents and reservists was largely completed by 2013 with respect to known persons and evidence.
 Since then, the officially designated lustration commission has ceased its active pursuit of lustration and only responds to requests for clarification and information.
 It is estimated that from 1940 to 1991 about 118,000 individuals in Lithuania collaborated with the KGB.
-During the reporting period, surviving KGB documents and data from the inventory book of KGB agents in Lithuania continue to be published on the website of the Genocide and Resistance Research Center of Lithuania (LGGRTC, www.kgbveikla.lt) on a regular basis.
+During the reporting period, surviving KGB documents and data from the inventory book of KGB agents in Lithuania continue to be published on the website of the Genocide and Resistance Research Center of Lithuania (LGGRTC) on a regular basis.
 This includes the entire surviving index of the KGB agents’ personal files, with short accompanying information about collaboration.

-Lithuanian authorities use EU support effectively for a fully self-determined agenda set out in the national long-term development strategy Lithuania 2030 and its various operational policy plans and programs.
+Lithuanian authorities use EU support effectively for a self-determined agenda (in line with the respective EU guidelines) set out in the national long-term development strategy Lithuania 2030 and its various operational policy plans and programs.
 In the period 2007 to 2013, Lithuania’s absorption rate of EU structural funds was the highest in the EU and the State Audit Office in 2018 found only 0.44% improper expenditure for that period (well below the 2.0% threshold tolerated by the European Commission).
-However, in the 2014 to 2020 period, programming and disbursement were subject to delays.
-At the end of 2018, about 69% of €9.9 billion in EU investments were allocated to Lithuania, of which only 33% were actually spent in the country.
+However, in 2019 it found already around 3.1% improper expenditure for the 2017-2018 period.
+Also, in the 2014 to 2020 period, programming and disbursement were subject to delays.
+At the end of 2020, about 98% of €9.95 billion in EU investments (including a national contribution of €1.56 billion) were allocated to Lithuania, of which 59% were actually spent in the country.
 These figures are on par with the EU average for both accounts (data from the European Commission’s DG REGIO).
 On the other hand, despite massive investments from the EU Social Fund, social inequalities remain at one of the highest levels in the EU.

 In addition to its bilateral foreign policy agenda, Lithuania continues to cooperate with its Baltic neighbors.
-It does this within the framework of the Baltic council and Baltic parliamentary assembly in various social, cultural and economic fields, and during the period of review, notably in energy and transport infrastructure.
+It does this within the framework of the Baltic Council and Baltic parliamentary assembly in various social, cultural, and economic fields, and during the period of review, notably in energy and transport infrastructure.
 Together with Latvia and Estonia, Lithuania is a member of the Nordic-Baltic Six (NB6) and the Nordic-Baltic Eight (NB8, including Iceland and Norway).
 It also participates in the framework of the EU Strategy for the Baltic Sea Region (since 2009).

 After a decade of stagnation, Lithuania’s bilateral relationship with its neighboring ally Poland improved due to the initiative of the government and a breakthrough in some of the old bilateral issues, such as the pricing of railroad carriage of refined oil products and access to the railway network.
-The work of the bilateral governmental commission on educational issues resumed work in 2018, and a bilateral parliamentary assembly met in Warsaw in February 2019.
-The issue of spelling of non-Lithuanian names in official documents has been resolved for newly naturalized citizens following recent court decisions, but not for the majority of ethic Poles who were born in Lithuania to Lithuanian citizens.
+The work of the bilateral government commission on educational issues resumed work in 2018, and a bilateral parliamentary assembly met in Warsaw in February 2019.
+The issue of the spelling of non-Lithuanian names in official documents has been resolved for newly naturalized citizens following recent court decisions, but not for the majority of ethnic Poles who were born in Lithuania to Lithuanian citizens.